yellowdog/python-examples/README.md

 ### Using CSV Data with TOML-Only Work Requirement Specifications

-It's possible to use TOML only to derive a list of Tasks from CSV data -- i.e., the JSON Work Requirement can be omitted.
-To enable this:
+It's possible to use TOML on its own to derive a list of Tasks from CSV data -- i.e., the JSON Work Requirement is not required.
+To make use of this:

 - Ensure that no JSON Work Requirement document is specified (no `workRequirementData` in the TOML file, or `--work-requirement` on the command line)
 - Insert the required CSV-supplied Mustache substitutions directly into the TOML properties, e.g. `arguments = ["{{arg_1}}", "{{arg_2}}"]`
 - Specify a single CSV file in the `csvFiles` TOML property, e.g. `csvFiles = ["wr_data.csv"]`

-When `yd-submit` is run, it will expand the Task list to match the number data rows in the CSV file.
+When `yd-submit` is run, it will expand the Task list to match the number of data rows in the CSV file.

 # Worker Pool Properties